cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 For secure clusters, you must also [create their client certificates](create-security-certificates.html).

-### Step 6.
+### Step 3.
 Access the Admin UI using the user credentials
 You can access the Admin UI from any node in the cluster.

 By default, you can access it via HTTP on port `8080` of the hostname or IP address you configured using the `--host` flag while [starting the node](https://www.cockroachlabs.com/docs/stable/start-a-node.html#general).
 For example, `https://<any node host>:8080`.

 You can also set the CockroachDB Admin UI to a custom port using `--http-port` or a custom hostname using `--http-host` when [starting each node](start-a-node.html).
 For example, if you set both a custom port and hostname, `https://<http-host value>:<http-port value>`.

 On accessing the Admin UI, the Login screen is displayed.
-Enter the username and password for the user created in Step 5.
+Enter the username and password for the user created in the previous step.

 </section>